ethereum/eth2.0-pm/interop/mocked_start/README.md

 ## Pubkey/privkey generation

+There is a compute/storage tradeoff to be made here between calculating the required validators and reading them from a YAML file (which doubles as the test vectors) and it is left up to implementors to choose which they prefer.

 The following script is used to generated pubkey/privkeys for the first `N` validators.
 The `i`-th deposit/validator index uses the `validator_index_to_pubkey[i]` pubkey and associated privkey.

 ```python